 - The required filament diameter.
 This is often 1.75mm, but may also be 2.85mm.

-- The maximum extruder temperature of the printer, as each filament is fused at higher or lower heat.
-PLA for example has a printing temperature of between 190°C and 230°C, while that of ABS is around 230°C – 260°C.
+- The maximum extruder temperature of the printer, as each filament is fused at a higher or lower heat.
+PLA, for example, has a printing temperature of between 190°C and 230°C, while that of ABS is around 230°C – 260°C.

 Finally, the choice of printing filament is also related to the environment in which printing is to take place.
 During fusion, certain plastics emit toxic VOCs which can be hazardous over the long term in a closed environment.
 For such filaments, it is recommended to use an enclosed 3D printer or to print outside – this applies to ABS, for example.
 You must also check whether your filament is sensitive to humidity and if it should be kept in a dry environment.
-Also pay attention to its level of water resistance.
-Finally, see if the filament emits any odour: in a living space you should favour PLA, PHA or PET.
+Also, pay attention to its level of water resistance.
+Finally, see if the filament emits any odor: in a living space, you should favor PLA, PHA or PET.